Ola-mide/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-global_variables - script that lists environment variables 5-local_variables - script that lists all local variables and environment variables, and functions 6-create_local_variables - script that creates a new local variable
+4-global_variables - script that lists environment variables 5-local_variables - script that lists all local variables and environment variables, and functions 6-create_local_variables - script that creates a new local variable 7-create_global_variables - script that creates a new global variable